Clarity (Zedd album): Singles

 "Shave It" was released by Owsla as a single on 4 October 2011 and as an extended play ("The Aftershave"), including remixes by Kaskade, Tommy Trash and 501, on 8 November 2011.
 The track was shortened and renamed "Shave It Up" for inclusion on the album.
 The official music video premiered on 1 November 2011.
 An extended mix of "Shave It Up" (which is around the same length as "Shave It") was released exclusively on Beatport on 22 October 2012.

 "Spectrum" (featuring Matthew Koma) was released as the second single from the album on 4 June 2012 by Interscope Records.
 The song reached number one on Billboard's Hot Dance Club Songs, and the official video premiered on 15 August 2012.
 The EP, released on 31 July 2012, contains 7 remixes from artists such as A-Trak, Armin van Buuren, Arty, Deniz Koyu and Congorock among others, alongside an acoustic version of the track, an extended version of the track and Zedd's collaboration with Nicky Romero, "Human".
 A remix contest was hosted on Beatport, receiving over 2000 entries.
 The winning remix was by Shreddie Mercury, who also received an official release.

 "Clarity" (featuring Foxes) was released as the album's third single on 1 February 2013.
 The song gained publicity after being performed alongside Alvin Risk on the Late Show with David Letterman on 3 January 2013.
 A music video directed by Jodeb was released on 11 January 2013.
 At the 56th Grammy Awards, the song took home the Grammy for Best Dance Recording.
+The vocals and recording were produced and edited by Jonny "Ghostwriter" Harris in London.
+Jonny was working with Foxes (singer) on various productions at the time.

-"Stay the Night" (featuring Hayley Williams of Paramore) was released as a single from the deluxe edition of the album and the fourth single overall on 10 September 2013.
-A preview of the song was uploaded to Zedd's official VEVO channel on 4 September 2013 and the music video on 23 September 2013.
+"Stay the Night" (featuring Hayley Williams of Paramore) was released as a single from the deluxe edition of the album and the fourth single overall on 23 September 2013.
+A preview of the song was uploaded to Zedd's official YouTube channel on 4 September 2013 and the music video on 23 September 2013.